Tievebaun Mountain

-Tievebaun, also known as Taobh Bán ("White side") in Irish, is a mountain located in County Leitrim, Ireland.
-Its classifications include "Arderin" & "Vandeleur-Lynam".
-The height of the mountain is 611 m.
-The mountain is most notable for its cliffs as well as the pinnacles which are located on the eastern and northern sides, such as Eagle's Rock and The Hag’s Leap.
+Tievebaun is a mountain located on the border of County Leitrim and County Sligo, Ireland.
+Its classifications include Arderin and Vandeleur-Lynam.
+Its height is 611 m.
+The mountain is notable for its cliffs as well as the pinnacles on the eastern and northern sides, such as Eagle's Rock and The Hag's Leap.

-Tievebaun is the third-highest mountain in the Dartry Mountains range, and ranks as the 254th highest mountain in Ireland.
-Tievebaun is the highest independent peak in County Leitrim; however, the mountain's summit is only the second-highest point in the county, as the southeast ridge of Truskmore Mountain lies within Leitrim, at 631 m above sea level.
+Tievebaun is the third-highest mountain in the Dartry Mountains, and ranks as the 254th highest mountain in Ireland.
+It is the highest independent peak in County Leitrim; however, the mountain's summit is only the second-highest point in the county, as the southeast ridge of Truskmore Mountain lies within Leitrim, at 631 m.